search

 Guide des lieux à visiter.
 Femme visitant la place Saint Pierre et la Basilique Saint Pierre au Vatican.

-Pilgrimages to Rome for the 2025 Jubilee
+Pilgrimages to Rome for the Jubilee 2025

-Saint Peter's Basilica (Basilica di San Pietro)
+St. Peter’s Basilica (Basilica di San Pietro)

-Basilica of St. John Lateran (Basilica di San Giovanni in Laterano)
+Basilica di San Giovanni in Laterano

-The Basilica of St. John Lateran is the cathedral of the Bishop of Rome, the Pope, and is often called the “mother of all churches.”
-It is one of the essential stops for pilgrimages during the Jubilee.
-One of the main traditions here is also to cross the Holy Door, which allows the faithful to receive an indulgence.
+The Basilica di San Giovanni in Laterano is the cathedral of the Bishop of Rome, the Pope, and is often called the “mother of all churches”.
+It is one of the essential stops on pilgrimages during the Jubilee.
+One of the main traditions there is also to pass through the Holy Door, which allows the faithful to receive an indulgence.

 In addition to the Holy Door, pilgrims can visit the main altar, where only the Pope and his representatives can celebrate Mass, as well as the Holy Stairs, or Scala Santa, believed to have been climbed by Jesus during his trial in Jerusalem.

-Basilica of St. Paul Outside the Walls (Basilica di San Paolo Fuori le Mura)
+Basilica di San Paolo Fuori le Mura

-Located outside the walls of ancient Rome, the Basilica of St. Paul Outside the Walls is another major holy site to visit during the Jubilee.
-It is where the body of St. Paul, one of the most influential apostles of the Christian Church, rests.
-Here too, the Holy Door is open to allow pilgrims to follow a spiritual path towards the renewal of their faith.
+Located outside the walls of the ancient city of Rome, the Basilica di San Paolo Fuori le Mura is another major holy site to visit during the Jubilee.
+It is there that the body of Saint Paul, one of the most influential apostles of the Christian Church, rests.
+Here too, the Holy Door is opened to allow pilgrims to follow a spiritual path towards the renewal of their faith.

-Basilica of St. Mary Major (Basilica di Santa Maria Maggiore)
+Basilica di Santa Maria Maggiore

 2. Pilgrimage of the Seven Churches of Rome: a traditional pilgrimage

-The seven churches of the pilgrimage are as follows:
+The seven churches of the pilgrimage are:

-• St. Peter's Basilica in the Vatican
+• St. Peter’s Basilica in Vatican City

-• St. Paul Outside the Walls Basilica
+• St. Paul’s Outside the Walls Basilica

 • St. John Lateran Basilica